Quantum-Optics-LKB/xp2nlse-ml/README.md

 ### Source

-The code for back bone of this model is [Convnext_tiny](https://pytorch.org/vision/main/models/generated/torchvision.models.convnext_tiny.html).
+The code for the back bone of this model is [Convnext_tiny](https://pytorch.org/vision/main/models/generated/torchvision.models.convnext_tiny.html).
 This adaptation is inspired by the paper ["A ConvNet for the 2020s" by Zhuang Liu, et al., 2022](https://arxiv.org/abs/2201.03545).

 ## Workflow